Welcome back to a very exciting Spring term!

 Current Curriculum Theme

-Our current theme is ‘Inter-nation Media Station’.
-It is part of our whole school focus on COMMUNICATION.
+Our current theme is ‘Zero to Hero!’.
+It is part of our whole school focus on Community.

 In this theme we will cover the following Learning Objectives:

 Hi7 Ask and answer questions about the past

 Hi9 Recognise why people did things and why events happened

 Hi12 Observe and handle a range of sources of information to find out about the past

 Hi14 Use a wide vocabulary of everyday historical terms

 Ar17 Painting Experiment with a variety of tools and techniques, including mixing a range of secondary colours, shades and tones